arg0NNY/BetterAnimations/docs/create/extending-animations.md

 ```

 This process may seem difficult to follow, but normally you will only have 1-level deep [`extends`](/reference/animate#extends) tree inside a single [Animate](/reference/animate) definition.
-This example is just to showcase the recursive nature of the process.
+The example above is just to showcase the recursive nature of the process.
 The recursiveness comes in handy and is pretty much straightforward when you [build composite animations](#building-composite-animations).

 ## Handling injects